LearnWeb3DAO/Re-Entrancy/README.md

 - GoodContract has two functions

-  - addBalance() which adds balance of ether for an address
+  - addBalance() which adds ether balance for an address
   - withdraw() where users can withdraw all of their balance at once

 - Now lets create another file inside the contracts directory known as `BadContract.sol`